zer0def/nginxinc-kubernetes-ingress/examples/custom-resources/jwks/README.md

 The code block below is an example of the updated configmap which adds `subrequest_output_buffer_size` under the http context in the nginx.conf.

-NOTE: The value of `subrequest_output_buffer_size` is only an example value and should be changed to suite your environment.
+NOTE: The value of `subrequest_output_buffer_size` is only an example value and should be changed to suit your environment.
 ```
 kind: ConfigMap
 apiVersion: v1